New

 Automatic Completion

 When the AI interviewer determines that it has gathered sufficient responses across all the topics in your research brief, it wraps up the conversation naturally — thanking the participant and saying goodbye.
+The AI can also trigger an automatic end-of-interview signal when all research questions have been covered.

 Audio Quality Tips